 When pregnant women come to Norton Healthcare providers’ offices, we bring them in and take them straight back to the exam room.
 Obstetrics patients can have one visitor at the second-trimester ultrasound.
 Otherwise, for the safety of everyone involved, only patients will be allowed at appointments.
 While we understand this is not preferable, it is in the best interest of everyone.
 We encourage expectant mothers to use FaceTime or other video conferencing tools to allow a significant other to be involved if they are sick or can’t attend an appointment.
 If you require support during your visit, please contact your provider’s office before your appointment.
 You will be asked to complete a health screening before you are seen.
 All patients in an outpatient setting must wear either a surgical mask or cloth face covering; we highly encourage you to arrive wearing a mask.
 Learn more about what we’re doing to keep you safer.

 Not all expectant moms or significant others can stay at home due to their careers or personal situations.
 What should they do to protect themselves?

 “If mom works in a high-traffic business such as a grocery store, I would recommend wearing a mask, along with constant hand hygiene or wearing gloves to protect herself as much as possible,” Dr. Evans said.
 “Certainly, she could ask to be in an area that’s less public-facing whenever possible so that there isn’t that contact face to face.
 Face shields are being used in a lot of businesses now, and I think that we’ll see more of that in the future.”

-Is it safe to have a baby in a hospital?
+How safe is it to have a baby in a hospital?

 Mothers can choose to have a test for COVID-19 when they are admitted for delivery.
-For mothers who test positive for COVID-19, protocols will be followed to protect the baby.
+For mothers who test positive for the coronavirus, protocols will be followed to protect the baby.

 If you’re concerned about staying in the hospital after giving birth, talk to you OB/GYN or midwife.